jmandel/fhir-js-client/docs/README.md

 # This is still in beta!
 To give it a try do:
 npm i fhirclient@dev

-# To still the older version do:
+# To install the older version do:
 npm i fhirclient
 ```
 ## Browser Usage